 Artificial insemination, a simple procedure, puts the man's sperm into the woman's vagina.
 This allows pregnancy without exposing men to HIV (it should be noted that sexual intercourse without the condom with ART virtually eliminates the possibility of infection and that women are ten times more vulnerable to HIV than men).

 If a woman with HIV becomes pregnant, she should be very careful to stay healthy during pregnancy.
 Be sure to discuss the pregnancy with your doctor, preferably before you become pregnant.
 Your doctor will help you with the treatment you need to reduce the chance of your baby being born without being infected.
 Also avoid breastfeeding a newborn.
 This can transmit HIV.
 THE Sheet of fact 611 has more information on the pregnancy of HIV-positive women.

 Translator's Note: In Time: The lexicon can be considered as the heritage vocabulary of a language community throughout its history, a collection that is transmitted from one generation to the next generation.

-The language the user uses the lexicon, this open inventory of available words in your language, for the formation of their vocabulary for their own expression at the time of speech and for the effectiveness of the communication process.
-Thus, the vocabulary of an individual is characterized by the selection and the personal jobs that he does lexicon.
-The higher the user vocabulary, the greater the possibility of choosing the most appropriate word to your expressive intent
+The user of the language uses the lexicon, this open inventory of words available in their language, for the formation of their vocabulary, for their own expression at the moment of speech and for the effectiveness of the communicative process.
+Thus, the vocabulary of an individual is characterized by the selection and the personal uses that he makes of the lexicon.
+The greater the vocabulary of the user, the greater the possibility of choosing the most adequate word for his expressive intent.